 Holy Cow!

-Highland, an ancient Scottish breed, is the oldest registered cattle breed.
-Highland cattle can withstand harshest conditions and seem to be immune to everything.
-They live longer and produce more calves than other breeds.
+Highland cattle are the oldest registered cattle breed in the world.
+They can withstand the harshest conditions and seem almost immune to disease.
+They also live longer and produce more calves than most other breeds.

 Quick Facts